Vodafone's tear-jerker shows what 5G can do right now

 To do this, the telco called in its ad agency DDB, which looked for a way to tell a human story showing what the tech of capable of right now.

-DDB chief creative officer Damon Stapleton told the Herald that it's easy to make things look like Space Oddessy 2001 when it comes to technology – and this is certainly the case for 5G.
+DDB chief creative officer Damon Stapleton told the Herald that it's easy to make things look like 2001: A Space Odyssey when it comes to technology – and this is certainly the case for 5G.

 Stapleton refers to it in more simplistic terms, saying "5G is a little bit like petrol" – which is to say it's the fuel that reduces the time it takes to travel from one place to the next.